TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 ..  literalinclude:: Environments/_dotenv-symfony.php
     :language: php
-    :caption: <config>/system/additional.php
+    :caption: config/system/additional.php

 Example for `vlucas/phpdotenv`:

 ..  literalinclude:: Environments/_dotenv-vlucas.php
     :language: php
-    :caption: <config>/system/additional.php
+    :caption: config/system/additional.php

-Once this code has loaded the content from the :file:`.env` file into :php:`$_ENV` variabless, you can access contents of the variables anywhere you need.
+Once this code has loaded the content from the :file:`.env` file into :php:`$_ENV` variables, you can access contents of the variables anywhere you need.

 .. _environment-helhum-dotenv: